Mick Taylor: 1973–1975: It's Only Rock 'n Roll

-After the 1973 European tour (during which Taylor had taken to playing alongside opening act Billy Preston), Richards' drug problems had worsened, and began to compromise the band's ability to function.
+After the 1973 European tour (during which Taylor had taken to playing alongside opening act Billy Preston), Richards's drug problems had worsened, and began to compromise the band's ability to function.
 In November 1973, Taylor underwent surgery for acute sinusitis and missed some of the sessions when the band began working on the LP It's Only Rock 'n Roll at Musicland Studios in Munich.
-Tony Sanchez, a photographer and acquaintance, would later allege that this was related to Taylor's "ever-increasing" use of cocaine, although Taylor would later dismiss this as "complete rubbish."
+Tony Sanchez, a photographer and acquaintance, would later allege that this was related to Taylor's "ever-increasing" use of cocaine, although Taylor would later dismiss this as "complete rubbish".
 Not much was achieved during the first ten days at Musicland, but most of the actual recordings were made there in January 1974, and in April at Stargroves, Jagger's estate in Hampshire.
 When Taylor resumed work with the band, he found it difficult to get along with Richards, who was reportedly abusive, discouraging him from playing and surreptitiously erasing riffs which he had already recorded.
-Bill Wyman recalled that Taylor began to "get very, very moody and frustrated."
+Bill Wyman recalled that Taylor began to "get very, very moody and frustrated".
 According to Rolling Stones producer Andy Johns, Taylor complained that Jagger and Richards "won't let me write any songs.
 Any time I have an idea I'm blocked out."
 Johns stated that he encouraged Taylor to leave the band, and that although Taylor "would have left anyway", he blamed himself for instigating it.
 "It was the worst thing I ever did.
-It wasn't a smart move...though they were jolly surprised when he quit.
+It wasn't a smart move ... though they were jolly surprised when he quit.
 'What is he, insane?
 No one's ever left us before!'"